sharkovsky/sharkovsky.github.io/_posts/2020-09-18-colab-io-bench.markdown

     f.seek(0,0)
     content = f.read(length_of_file)
 ```
+To obtain the read bandwidth, we divided the total size of the files in MB by the sum of all the timings for the `f.read` function call, as measured by `lprun`.

-While for GCS Manual, it looks like this:
+For GCS Manual, the benchmark looks like this:
 ```python
 N=50
 i=0